qemus/virtiso-arm/readme.md

 # Usage

-  It contains every ARM64 driver the official image has, and even the .MSI installer, so there is zero loss of functionality.
+  It contains every ARM64 driver the official image has, so there is zero loss of functionality.

 # Disclaimer